-Symptoms of dog flu can be non-existent or be mild and disappear on their own within a month, or they can be severe and result in high fever, pneumonia, and serious illness.
-If you see the signs of canine influenza in your dog, consult your veterinarian for a proper diagnosis and treatment plan.
+Symptoms of dog flu can be non-existent or mild and disappear on their own within a month, or they can be severe and result in high fever, pneumonia, and serious illness.
+If you see the signs of canine influenza in your dog, talk to your veterinarian for a proper diagnosis and treatment plan.

 Symptoms Of Dog Flu

-Like human flu, dog flu can lead to more serious conditions like pneumonia, and although most dogs survive the condition, up to 8% of dogs that get the flu can die from infection.
+Like human flu, dog flu can lead to more serious conditions like pneumonia, and although most dogs survive the condition, up to eight percent of dogs who get the flu can die from infection.

 Recognizing the signs of dog flu is not enough to prevent spreading the disease.
 In fact, by the time a CIV-infected dog shows signs of illness, the dog is likely to have stopped spreading the virus.

 Causes Of Dog Flu

 The cause of dog flu symptoms is infection by the CIV H3N8 or H3N2 virus.
 CIV is spread through direct dog-to-dog contact and through airborne particles released when an infected dog coughs or sneezes.
 It can also be spread on items in a dog’s environment, such as food bowls or bedding.

-· Boarding facilities
+- Boarding facilities

-· Dog parks
+- Dog parks

-· Group training
+- Group training

 A dog’s risk factors for CIV infection are the same as for Bordetella (also known as kennel cough or canine cough).
 As a result, more facilities are seeing the wisdom in requiring both flu and Bordetella vaccination.